Tips for Tackling Insomnia

 The experience of insomnia varies widely but is defined by experts as either difficulty falling or staying asleep, waking up too early, or feeling unrefreshed despite adequate time asleep.

-In an attempt to get better sleep, some turn to desperate measures: cocktails of medications, refusing to share a bed, hypnosis, sleepy time teas, daily naps.
+In an attempt to get better sleep, some turn to desperate measures: Cocktails of medications, refusing to share a bed, hypnosis, sleepy time teas, daily naps.
 But these prove ineffective and can even exacerbate the problem.
-So we asked Angela Lachowski, our insomnia therapist and researcher, for a healthy solution so you can get back to enjoying your time between the Sheets.
+So we asked Dr. Angela Lachowski, Ph.D., C. Psych (Supervised Practice), for a healthy solution so you can get back to enjoying your time between the sheets.
 Good news: She can help…

 There is a general misconception that adults need 8 hours of sleep to function optimally.
 While this may be true for some people, it is absolutely not true for many.
 Our unique sleep needs vary from person to person in both duration (how many hours your body produces) and timing (when your biological clock dictates sleep and wakefulness during the 24 hour day – this is known as your circadian rhythm).
 If your biological clock has determined that you are a six hour sleeper (a completely fine total sleep time), and you try to sleep over eight hours, consequences will include long pockets of wakefulness and lightened overall sleep quality – a recipe for insomnia!